Nichola Carter, Head of Immigration

 - Securing UK government protection for victims of the Sierra Leone Civil War under the 1951 United Nations Convention Relating to the Status of Refugees (1995-1999).

-Prior to establishing Carter Thomas, Nichola was an equity partner at UK top 100 law firm Penningtons Manches LLP where she headed the immigration law department and established the firm’s education group.
+Prior to establishing Carter Thomas, Nichola was an equity partner at UK top 100 law firm Penningtons Manches Cooper LLP (formerly Penningtons LLP) where she headed the immigration law department.

 Responsible for implementing the UKCISA sponsor helpline and creating links with various organisations including Study UK (now Independent HE) and English UK, Nichola also led London Metropolitan University’s defence against the revocation of its licence.
 She has since assisted numerous other universities, education providers and businesses that have had licences suspended.